stefanocomba/CMBReactiveSocial/README.md

 ## License

-SCReactiveSocial is available under the MIT license.
+CMBReactiveSocial is available under the MIT license.
 See the LICENSE file for more info.